 We represent injured workers with:

-- Back injuries, herniated discs, nerve damage, and spinal conditions
+- Back and spine injuries, including herniated discs, nerve damage, and spinal conditions

-- Head injuries, concussions, traumatic brain injuries, and eye injuries
+- Head injuries, including concussions, traumatic brain injuries, and eye injuries

-- Burns, electrocution injuries, crush injuries, and amputations
+- Serious trauma claims, including burns, electrocution injuries, crush injuries, amputations, scarring, and disfigurement

 For more detail, visit our page on work injuries and workers’ compensation claims we handle.